sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## Goals
 1. Provide a unified way for listing identified alertable events in SONiC switch.
 2. Provide a unified way for event detectors to report the events.
+3. Support exporting events to external gNMI clients via Subscribe
-3. Enforce a structured format for event data with pre-defined schema.
+4. Enforce a structured format for event data with pre-defined schema.
-4. Have the ability to stream at the max of 10K events per second to external clients.
+5. Have the ability to stream at the max of 10K events per second to external clients.
-5. Ensure events are immutable across SONiC releases, but can be deprecated.
+6. Ensure events are immutable across SONiC releases, but can be deprecated.
-6. Meet the reliability goal of 99.5% - From event generated to end client.
+7. Meet the reporting goal of 99.5% - From event generated to end client.
-7. Rate of event reporting can be in par with rate of syslog reporting.
+8. Rate of event reporting can be in par with rate of syslog reporting.

 ## Problems to solve